 If you’re one of the 10 million men and women living with fibromyalgia in the United States, the experienced team at Garden State Pain Control can help.
 This skilled team in New Jersey specializes in managing chronic painful conditions, including fibromyalgia -- one of the most common yet misunderstood pain conditions in the world.
 You can find relief from your fibromyalgia symptoms at Garden State Pain Control.
-Call or book an appointment online at one of their convenient locations in Edison, Clifton, Hazlet or Jersey City today.
+Call or book an appointment online at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City today.

 Fibromyalgia is a complex chronic pain condition involving a variety of symptoms, including muscle and bone pain, tenderness in your body, fatigue, and difficulty concentrating.

 When you have fibromyalgia, you usually have trigger points.
 These areas of your body can become so sensitive that the slightest touch can cause extreme pain.
 Trigger points can also have a persistent ache lasting for three months or more.

 Fibromyalgia is a complicated condition that’s often misdiagnosed and misunderstood.

 While the precise cause of fibromyalgia isn’t known, it’s believed that this form of chronic pain starts because of specific changes in the brain.
 It begins when your nerves and nerve receptors become more sensitive to stimulation, causing your brain to overreact to their pain signals.
 These changes can also make your brain reduce your body’s threshold for pain.

 Several factors increase your chances of having fibromyalgia, including:

 It’s also common to have fibromyalgia when you have other conditions, like migraine headaches, irritable bowel syndrome, or painful bladder syndrome.